Corporate governance statement

-The Supervisory Board has currently formed a total of five committees to efficiently perform its work: an Audit Committee, a Personnel Committee, a Nomination Committee, an M&A Committee and an Innovation Committee.
+The Supervisory Board has currently formed a total of five committees to efficiently perform its work: an Audit Committee, a Personnel Committee, a Nomination Committee, a M&A Committee and an Innovation Committee.
 The committees prepare resolutions for the Supervisory Board as well as agenda items to be handled by the plenary meeting.
 In all cases, the committee chairs report on the committees’ work at the subsequent meeting.

 The Audit Committee consists of the following individuals until the end of their respective periods of office (the chair and up to two further members):

 The Audit Committee concerns itself especially with supervising financial accounting, the financial accounting process, the efficacy of the internal control system, the risk management system, the internal audit system, the audit of the financial statements, as well as compliance.
-The Audit Committee submits a substantiated recommendation for the election of the auditor to the Supervisory Board, which comprises at least two candidates if the audit mandate is to be put out to tender.
+The Audit Committee submits a substantiated recommendation for the election of the auditor to the Supervisory Board, which comprises of at least two candidates if the audit mandate is to be put out to tender.
 The Audit Committee supervises the auditor’s independence and concerns itself with services to be rendered additionally by the auditor, the award of the audit mandate to the auditor, the setting of focus audit areas, as well as arranging the auditor’s fee.

 The Personnel Committee consists of the following individuals until the end of their respective periods of office (the chair and up to two further members):

-|Dr Martin B. Jager||Member|
+|Dr. Martin B. Jager||Member|

 The Personnel Committee concerns itself mainly with personnel matters relating to the Management Board.
 In particular, it plays a preparatory role for the Supervisory Board in the selection, appointment and recall from office of Management Board members, the agreeing and supplementation of Management Board contracts and pension arrangements, setting the compensation scheme for Management Board members and its implementation in the Management Board contacts, target setting for the variable compensation, setting and reviewing the appropriateness of overall compensation of each individual Management Board member, and approving the annual compensation report.
 It also submits recommendations for resolutions.
-Moreover, the Personnel Committee can pass resolutions on the Supervisory Board’s behalf in relation to the following matters: certain legal transactions with Management Board members (e.g. in the meaning of Section 112 of the German Stock Corporation Act [AktG]), and approving Management Board members’ outside activities pursuant to Section 88 AktG, especially where Supervisory Board mandates outside the BRAIN Group are accepted.
+Moreover, the Personnel Committee can pass resolutions on the Supervisory Board’s behalf in relation to the following matters: certain legal transactions with Management Board members (e. g. in the meaning of Section 112 of the German Stock Corporation Act [AktG]), and approving Management Board members’ outside activities pursuant to Section 88 AktG, especially where Supervisory Board mandates outside the BRAIN Group are accepted.

 The Nomination Committee consists of the following individuals until the end of their respective periods of office (the chair and up to two further members):

-|Dr Anna C. Eichhorn||Member|
+|Dr. Anna C. Eichhorn||Member|

-|Dr Martin B. Jager||Chairman|
+|Dr. Martin B. Jager||Chairman|

-|Dr Georg Kellinghusen||Member|
+|Dr. Georg Kellinghusen||Member|

-The M&A Committee advises the Management Board on all relevant strategic questions relating to the initiation and implementation of M&A transactions, especially in reviewing the strategic conformity of planned M&A measures, the implementation of acquisitions or disposals of companies or parts of companies, the valuation of target companies or transactions, the structuring and financing of transactions, the transaction-specific selection of suitable advisors, and the planning and implementation of integration scenarios.
+The M&A Committee advises the Management Board on all relevant strategic matters relating to the initiation and implementation of M&A transactions, especially in reviewing the strategic conformity of planned M&A measures, the implementation of acquisitions or disposals of companies or parts of companies, the valuation of target companies or transactions, the structuring and financing of transactions, the transaction-specific selection of suitable advisors, and the planning and implementation of integration scenarios.
 The M&A Committee prepares the decisions of the Supervisory Board in relation to the initiation and execution of M&A transactions, and prepares recommendations for Supervisory Board resolutions.

-|Dr Anna C. Eichhorn||Chair|
+|Dr. Anna C. Eichhorn||Chair|

-|Dr Martin B. Jager||Member|
+|Dr. Martin B. Jager||Member|